Composition for Screen

 There is a wide range of options to supplement core studies including opportunities for collaboration and joint tutorials with students from London-based film schools.

 You will hear performances of your work by fellow RCM students – musicians of the highest calibre.
 Our orchestral workshops give the opportunity for your music to be performed by one of our orchestras and conducted by a professional from the industry.
 Every year we host a Composition for Screen Showcase.
 The event features a live orchestra performing the music of our composers alongside projected films.
-The showcase is one of the most popular highlights in the RCM’s annual calendar, attracting a wide audience of general public and industry professionals alike.
+The showcase is one of the most popular highlights in the RCM’s annual calendar, attracting a wide audience of the general public and industry professionals alike.

 Dimitri Scarlato holding a microphone, sat on stage next to Rachel Portman, composer

-Dimitri Scarlato with composer Rachel Portman on stage for the RCM's Composition for Screen Showcase in 2022
+Dr Dimitri Scarlato with composer Rachel Portman on stage for the RCM’s Composition for Screen Showcase in 2022

 Our alumni include many of the most successful composers working internationally across all areas of composition including concert music, sound art, music theatre, music education, film, tv and gaming.